fortanix/sdkms-performance-testbench/README.md

 # Setup performance Test bench
 ## Build
 * Clone the repository or download the zip.
-* Execute.
+* Execute:

 	`#./test-bench.sh build`

-	> For more information execute
+* For more information execute:

 	> `#./test-bench.sh --help`